Using fresh juice is not the only way to bring sweet pineapple flavor into your drinks. You can also do that by using tropical pineapple syrup.

 - The next day you will see pure pineapple syrup separating from the fruit.

-- Add water and salt and stir gently until all the sugar dissolves.
+- Add water and salt, turn the stove to low heat and stir gently until all the sugar dissolves, then turn off the heat.
 But remember: don't boil the mix as you only need the sugar to dissolve.

 - Use it up in two weeks (4 weeks when using Vodka).